 President Biden himself has been lukewarm on the idea, saying he'd be open to establishing a commission to study the implications of expanding the court.
 But this week, a small coalition of Democrats officially introduced bills to increase the number of justices from nine to 13.
 So what is court packing and what would it actually achieve?
 Here's everything you need to know.

 What does it mean to pack the courts?

-Now, Trump has the chance to add his third conservative Supreme Court justice.
-This means that the court will weigh heavily toward conservative ideological beliefs, putting Democratic legislative efforts in jeopardy.
-We've seen how in its latest term, the 5-4 conservative split still ruled in favor of some key liberal priorities, including abortion access and protections for LGBTQ+ people and young immigrants.
-But a 6-3 split is a much taller order for liberals to overcome, and thus has some calling for Joe Biden, should he win the presidency, to "pack the court" by adding liberal justices beyond the traditional nine-person bench.
+With Barrett, Trump had the chance to add a third conservative Supreme Court justice.
+This means that the court now weighs heavily toward conservative ideological beliefs, putting Democratic legislative efforts in jeopardy.
+When the bench was split 5-4 toward conservatives, it ruled in favor of some key liberal priorities, including abortion access and protections for LGBTQ+ people and young immigrants.
+But a 6-3 split is a much taller order for liberals to overcome.
+When Barrett was seated, it emboldened the calls for Biden, if he won the presidency, to "pack the court" by adding liberal justices beyond the traditional nine-person bench.

 How does court packing actually work?